-Stacey Hightower is an independent consultant and advisor in operational improvements, corporate turnarounds, and restructuring.
-He has more than 16 years of financial and operational consulting experience.
-He has previously worked for LM+Co, a boutique advisory and restructuring firm and spent nine years with AlixPartners, a global turnaround and restructuring advisory firm.
-Stacey has been an advisor to CEO's, Boards, and Private Equity Investors while also serving as interim COO, interim Corporate Treasurer, and Project Management across a broad range of industries, including manufacturing, financial institutions, mortgage lending, timeshare and telecommunications.
-His clients have included large and middle market companies such as Springleaf Financial, Medical Staffing Network, FleetPride, New Century Financial, Tekni-Plex, and Sunterra Corp.
+Stacey Hightower is the Chief Operating Officer of Group E within the DAS Group of Companies, a subsidiary of Omnicom with more than 16 years of financial and operational consulting experience.
+Stacey previously worked for LM+Co, a boutique advisory and restructuring firm and additionally spent nine years with AlixPartners, a global turnaround and restructuring advisory firm.
+Stacey has been an advisor to CEO's, Boards, and Private Equity Investors.

 Pearl Rock Kane, a founding board member, holds the Klingenstein Family Chair at Teachers College, Columbia University where she is a professor in the Department of Organization and Leadership and the director of the Klingenstein Center.
 In that role she developed four successful, innovative programs for teachers and administrators.
 Prior to coming to Teachers College Pearl was a teacher and administrator in public and private schools in Michigan, Massachusetts and New York.
 She serves on several Boards including Editorial Projects in Education, which publishes Education Week; Uncommon Schools, a charter school management organization that manages 24 schools in New York, New Jersey and Massachusetts; and, the United Nations International School where she chairs the Academic Policy Committee.
 Pearl is editor of The First Year of Teaching: Real World Stories by America's Teachers, Independent Schools, Independent Thinkers and The Colors of Excellence: Hiring and Keeping Teachers of Color in Independent Schools.
 She has published numerous articles on leadership, diversity, governance, and the attraction and retention of teachers.
 She received a lifetime achievement award from the National Association of Principals of Schools for Girls and an award for the promotion of international education from the European Council of International Schools.
 Pearl holds a master’s degree from Smith College and a doctorate from Teachers College, Columbia University.